Epistimio/orion/docs/src/user/script.rst

     user_script_config: configuration

+It is then possible to run ``orion hunt`` like here:

 .. code-block:: console

    orion hunt --config my_orion_config.yaml ./my_script --configuration my_script_config.txt

 As you can see, the configuration file for the user script is now passed through ``--configuration``.
+This should not be confused with the argument ``--config`` of ``orion hunt``, which is the configuration of Oríon.
+We are here referring the configuration of the user script, represented with ``my_script_config.txt`` in the previous example.

 .. note::

-   This value of ``user_script_config`` is only configurable from the global configuration yaml file at the moment.
+   The value of ``user_script_config`` is only configurable from the global configuration yaml file at the moment.
+It cannot be set in the local configuration file passed to ``orion hunt --config``.

 ``working_dir``
 ---------------